UlysseTouchais/ShareLoc/index.md

 # DiHabitIs,  a data story made by ShareLoc

 In a [study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7029018/) analyzing a record of 420M food items purchased at Tesco in greater London, researchers identified nutrients that were highly correlated with diabetes.
+They also concluded that diversity in its diet is key to avoid this disease.

 We, ShareLoc, would like to dig further in this dataset and look if other factors correlate with diabetes risk.
 Note that purchases have been grouped into areas, meaning that we can not perform analysis on individuals, but rather